Luviz/luviz-blog/public/md/From-Developer-To-Senior-Developer/Readme.md

 Our team was made out of me, our tech-lead and different project manager from client to client.

 ### Mentors vs. Senior Developers
-You maybe asking what is the difference between a mentor and a teacher and a senior dev?
+You may be asking what is the difference between mentor, teacher and a senior dev?

 Mentors and senior developers are both teachers, and a senior developer can be a mentor as well.

-In my point of view the senior-jr relationship should be closer, they must work on the same project and maybe even on the same tasks.
+In my point of view the senior-junior relationship should be closer.
+They must work on the same project and maybe even on the same tasks.
 The jr dev's work should directly be analyzed by the senior dev and feedbacks and corrections given continuously.

 A mentor is a bit more abstract, the tips and tricks you learn from them aren't obvious and you may have to read between the lines.
 They are rarely specific.

-> This is mostly due to them not being aware that you consider them a Mentor.
+> This is mostly due to them not being aware that you consider them a mentor.

-For instance you don't go to your mentor and ask them "What is a good way to retrieve data from a database?" instead they might mention an issue the had with syncing a data with databases and you may ask them to tell you more, and from that you might learn few new things.
+For instance you don't go to your mentor and ask them "What is a good way to retrieve data from a database?" instead they might mention an issue they had with syncing a data with databases and you may ask them to tell you more, and from that you might learn few new things.

-In my opinion, having a good senior developer for 6 months is worth having dozens of Mentors.
+In my opinion, having a good senior developer for 6 months is worth having dozens of mentors.
 Having the ability to say "Why did you do it that way?", Instead of spending 30 min explaining the problem to someone that has no clue about what you are working on is way more efficient.

 ### My transition from dev to senior dev
-As the workload increased, my manager started to recruit some jr developers to start taking over and allowing my to move on to other project.
+As the workload increased, my manager started to recruit some jr developers to start taking over and allowing me to move on to other project.

-At this time I have around 3 years of experience, although I was extremely good at what I did and observant about everything else around me, like project management, system architectures, solution design and user experience.
+At this time I have around 3 years of experience, although I was extremely good at what I did and observant about everything else around me, such as project management, system architectures, solution design and user experience.
 I had zero experience on how to be a senior software developer, in a sense I would have been a better project manager then a senior dev at that time.
 So of course I made some mistakes!